lizmat/raku-all-modules/cpan/TBROWDER/Date-Names/README.md

 5. User chooses case of the output names [API complete, needs tests]
 6. User can choose raw truncation on a full name, if permitted by the language [API partially complete]
 7. User can choose to have a period or not for abbreviations [API complete, needs tests]
+8. Functions for entering three-char abbreviation of weekday or month name and returning its number

 ### Future features